Contents

 For those who agreed, there was a focus on sweet and fruit flavours that may be attractive to children or non-smokers.
 They reported a concern around the risk of children becoming addicted to nicotine and cited the importance of smells being influential.
 The respondents who disagreed raised concerns around the ways flavour restrictions might impact smoking cessation and cited concerns that restricting vape flavours may be a government overreach.

-The consultation outcome also gives an indication of the kind of flavours the Government are considering restrictions for.
+The consultation outcome also gives an indication of the kind of flavours the Government were considering restrictions for.
 It asked which proposal would be most effective from the following options: Option A: flavours limited to tobacco only, Option B: flavours limited to tobacco, mint and menthol only, Option C: flavours limited to tobacco, mint, menthol and fruits only.
 The majority of respondents, 42.6%, selected option C.

 Government assessment finds flavour bans could put over 1 in 10 ex-smokers at risk of relapse